CWZ123HHS/BRG_ISEA/README.md

 **Lab 2b-1 reflection:**

 Compared to local virtualisation, cloud deployment uses pay-as-you-go, which means users only need to pay for the use of resource they have used, security measures are provided by the cloud providers.
-If instances are left running, the bill will increase for the resources used.
+In addition, there is no need to pay for the physical device as they are provided by the cloud providers.
+However, if the resources are left running for a long time, the bill will increase for the resources used.
+The person who created the file or directory is the known as the owner.
+The owner shares the same types of permissions with the group users and other users.

 **Lab 2b-2: Introduction to Bash Scripting & System Automation:**